Sambor Prei Kuk

 Located on the Eastern bank of the Tonle Sap lake, close to the Steung Saen River, the central part of Sambor Prei Kuk is divided into three main groups.
 Each group has a square layout surrounded by a brick wall.
 The structures of the overall archaeological area were constructed at variable times: the southern and north groups (7th century) by Isanavarman I, who is considered a possible founder of the city and the central group (later date).

 The buildings of Sambor Prei Kuk are characteristic of the Pre-Angkorean period with a simple external plan.
 The principal material is brick, but sandstone is also used for certain structures.

 Architectural features include numerous prasats, octagonal towers, shiva lingams and yonis, ponds and reservoirs, and lion sculptures.
 Sambor Prei Kuk is located amidst mature sub-tropical forests with limited undergrowth.
 The area has been mined and could still contain unexploded ordnance.

-The Clusters
+Clusters

 The whole compound is made of three clusters classified as group C for Central, N for North and S for South (Michon & Kalay, 2012).
 They are enclosed in a double-walled encircling 1,000 acre in which there were 150 Hindu temples today mostly in ruins.